jhanks5/lc-study/README.md

 - Big O Notation
 - Stacks
 - Strings
+- Recursion

 ## Notable topics that need to be covered

 - Noted as observed.
+May not have covered yet or may need more practice

 - Linked Lists
-- HashMap/HashSet practice
+- HashMap/HashSet
 - Pointers